victoriachakma/portfoliovc/README.md

 ## Portfolio + Personal Website

-Welcome to the first rendition of my portfolio website!
+The legacy version of my portfolio website!
 Created using React and TailwindCSS.

 ![homepage](homepage.png)